2021 Cuban protests: Background

 In 2020, the economic situation in Cuba worsened.
 The Cuban economy contracted by 10.9% in 2020, and by 2% in the first six months of 2021.
 The economic crises emerged from a combination of factors, including reduced financial support (subsidized fuel) from Cuba's ally Venezuela, the United States embargo against Cuba and United States sanctions (tightened by the Trump administration in 2019), and the effect of the COVID-19 pandemic, which hit the industry of tourism in Cuba and led to a decrease in remittances from Cubans abroad.
 Currency reform, which limited Cuban pesos exchange for United States dollars because the government needed the reform package to finance imports, led to soaring inflation, with rates estimated to be 500%.
 The economic situation has been exacerbated by sanctions, and some observers have blamed inefficiencies of Cuba's Soviet style-centrally planned economy, and a lack of reforms that other Communist states have taken.
 Pavel Vidal, a former Cuban central bank economist who teaches at Javeriana University in Colombia, stated that reforms in Cuba "do not depend on the embargo, and the embargo should be eliminated unilaterally, independently from reforms in Cuba.
 Both cause problems."
 The Cuban government has blamed the crisis on the trade embargo and its tightness as well as the fallout from the COVID-19 pandemic.
 According to Lillian Guerra, professor of Cuban history at the University of Florida, the food shortages and high prices were the result of government spending money on building hotels and tourists facilities.
 According to The Guardian, they were the result of United States sanctions and the COVID-19 pandemic.

 Deteriorating economic conditions led to reductions in Cubans' standard of living, shortages of food and other basic products, a shortage in hard currency, and persistent power outages.
 Promised economic reforms, which according to NBC News' Carmen Sesin were needed and were another cause of discontent alongside the embargo, did not materialize, in part because of the fallout from the COVID-19 pandemic according to the Cuban government.
-Cuba did not reach out including the global free COVID-19 vaccines COVAX programs, to seek vaccines used elsewhere, unlike most of the other countries in the region.
-Cuba decided not to buy vaccines from overseas and, instead, developed its own: Soberana 02 and Abdala.
+Cuba was not eligible for free COVID-19 vaccines from the COVAX program since it was not considered a low income economy.
+It decided not to buy vaccines from overseas and instead, developed its own: Soberana 02 and Abdala.
 The Miami Herald and The Wall Street Journal described the vaccine rollout process as delayed and slow, and said it angered some Cubans and prompted their calls for more vaccines.
 According to international trackers, at the time the protests had broken out, Cuba had administered 64.3 doses per 100 people, the 6th highest rate in Latin America, and about 15% of the Cuban population was fully vaccinated.
 In 2021, COVID-19 cases began to surge especially in the Matanzas Province, and the situation was further aggravated by the shortage of medicines and food.
 Cuba responded by deploying more doctors to the province.